 Dave Knapp is in his 18th season as an assistant coach for the ONU men’s soccer program.

-His main focus is the goalkeepers.
+His primary coaching responsibility is working with the team's goalkeepers.

 The Columbus, Ohio, native was a four-year starter in goal for the Polar Bears from 1989-1992.